 My one success for the week was transferring a (reverse image) paper printout of our logo to wood using a clear coat to adhere it.
 We spray the front of the paper with the clear coat, then applied it onto the wood.
 After letting it dry over night, I wet the paper and then rubbed it away.

-I was surprised at how well it turned out.
+I’m happy with how well it turned out.
 Save for the trace bits of paper I didn’t have the patience to rub off before photographing it, and the build up of clear coat around the edges, I’m pretty happy with the outcome!